Skip to content

 When to Choose

-• Fastest obturation technique — ideal for high-volume practices
+• Typically the quickest obturation technique — well-suited for high-volume practices

 • Well-suited for bioceramic sealers that expand slightly on setting, providing a hydraulic seal